1

 Ole Miss Rebels

-This southern favorite is one my family can never get enough of and there are never any leftovers.
-My grandmother, mother and aunts always made this recipe for family gatherings.
-Now I make it for everyone because it's so easy to prepare and everyone loves it! —Elizabeth Williston, Thibodaux, Louisiana
+This southern favorite is one my family can never get enough of, and there are never any leftovers.
+My grandmother, mother and aunts always made this dish for family gatherings.
+Now I make it for just about every event because it's so easy to prepare, and everyone loves it! —Elizabeth Williston, Thibodaux, Louisiana

 Virginia Tech Hokies